The Story of Israel

 The Servant of God in Isaiah

 The first 39 chapters of Isaiah occur during the 8th century BC, before and after the Assyrian conquest of northern Israel (see unit 4a).
 Beginning with ch.
 40, the setting jumps ahead to the 6th century during the midst of the Babylonian exile of Judah.
-For this reason most OT scholars believe that the second part of this book was written by another author, referred to as 2nd Isaiah who lived during the later time (this question of authorship poses no serious problems for those who believe that all the Bible was ultimately inspired by God, no matter who the authors were).
+For this reason, most OT scholars believe that the second part of this book was written by another author, referred to as 2nd Isaiah who lived during the later time (this question of authorship poses no serious problems for those who believe that all the Bible was ultimately inspired by God, no matter who the authors were).